Types

 Home care

 People with bacteremia are most often treated in the hospital.
-After the most severe part of the illness is better, you may be sent home to complete your treatment.
+After the worst part of the illness is better, you may be sent home to complete your treatment.

 When caring for yourself at home:

 • Rest at home for the first 2 to 3 days.
-When resuming activity, don't let yourself become too tired.
+When resuming activity, don't let yourself get too tired.

 • You can take acetaminophen or ibuprofen for pain, unless you were given a different pain medicine to use.
-Talk with your healthcare provider before using these medicines if you have chronic liver or kidney disease.
-Talk with your provider if you have had a stomach ulcer or digestive bleeding.
-Also talk with your provider if you are taking medicine to prevent blood clots such as blood thinners.
+Talk with your doctor before using these medicines if you have chronic liver or kidney disease.
+Talk with your doctor if you have had a stomach ulcer or digestive bleeding.
+Also talk with your doctor if you're taking medicine to prevent blood clots, such as blood thinners.

 • Your appetite may be poor, so a light diet is fine.
 Drink plenty of fluids (6 to 8 glasses of fluid per day).
 This includes water, soft drinks, sports drinks, juices, tea, or soup.